99+ eCommerce Hacks to Boost Your Sales (Updated 2021)

-- How to Increase your eCommerce AOV
+- How to Increase your eCommerce AOV Sales

-- How to Increase Your Customer Retention Rate and LTV
+- How to Increase Your Customer Retention Rate and LTV Sales

 How to Increase Your Sales To an Ice Cold Audience

-01. Increasing the amount of creatives.
+01. Increasing the Number of Creatives.

-If you have your store already dialed in and you want to see a big scale – then there’s the only way to do it – by testing more creatives.
+If you have your eCommerce store already dialed in and you want to see a big scale – then there’s the only way to do it – by testing more creatives.